khadazhaia/house-prices-regression/README.md

 ## Exploratory Data Analysis (EDA)

-Dives deep into understanding the structure and relationships within the dataset.
+Univariate Analysis:

-Univariate Analysis: Analyzed the distribution of dwelling types, lot areas, and sale prices.
+Analyzed the distribution of dwelling types, lot areas, and sale prices.

-Bivariate & Multivariate Analysis: Assessed how features like dwelling type and lot area affect sale price and identified numeric features that most correlated with sale price.
+Bivariate & Multivariate Analysis:

+Assessed how features like dwelling type and lot area affect sale price and identified numeric features that most correlated with sale price.

 Notable Insights: